 If you have a sponsored account, login using the "Standard" tab.

 If you're having continued problems logging in, please contact CECS IT Support for further assistance.

 How do I get a sponsored account?

 You will need to be sponsored by an academic or professional staff member of CECS.
-They will need to complete this form.
+They will need to complete this form from the CECS Intranet.
 You will receive an email with a signup link once your account has been processed and created.

 Please note that using the gitlab service means agreeing to abide by ANU policies on acceptable use of IT services.
 Links to these policies are on the gitlab login page.

 How do I sponsor an account for a collaborator?

 You need to be an academic or professional staff member of CECS.
 Complete the form available from the CECS Intranet, which will send your request to the CECS Service Desk.
 CECS IT Service Desk staff will create the account, and your collaborator will receive an email with a signup link.

 Please note that HDR students and visitors cannot sponsor accounts.